mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 **Note:** Looking to migrate comments from a WordPress based site?
 Give [this tool](https://github.com/arthurlacoste/wordpress-comments-jekyll-staticman) a try.
 {: .notice--info}

 **Note:** Please note that as of September 2018, Staticman is reaching GitHub API limits due to its popularity, and it is recommended by its maintainer that users deploy their own instances for production (use `site.staticman.endpoint`).
+Consult the Staticman "[Get Started](https://staticman.net/docs/index.html)" guide for more info.
 {: .notice--warning}

-##### Add Staticman as a collaborator
+##### Add Staticman as a collaborator on GitHub (legacy)

-1. Allow Staticman push access to your GitHub repository by clicking on **Settings**, then the **Collaborators** tab and adding `staticmanapp` as a collaborator.
+1. Allow Staticman push access to your GitHub repository by clicking on **Settings**, then the **Collaborators** tab and adding your GitHub bot as a collaborator.
-2. To accept the pending invitation visit: `https://api.staticman.net/v2/connect/{your GitHub username}/{your repository name}`.
-Consult the Staticman "[Get Started](https://staticman.net/docs/index.html)" guide for more info.
+2. To accept the pending invitation visit: `https://{your Staticman v2/3 API}/v[2|3]/connect/{your GitHub username}/{your repository name}`.

+**Note:** The new GitHub App authentication method is recommended for GitHub repositories to avoid the API rate limit.
+{: .notice--info}

 ##### Configure Staticman